mhatzl/mantra-wiki/5-Requirements/5-REQ-wiki/5-REQ-wiki.ref_list/5-REQ-wiki.ref_list.manual.md

 The `manual` flag may be set per entry in the *references* list.
 The list may be created manually, because *mantra* would only create the list if it found references in code.

+A `manual` flag must count as **one** reference for parent requirements, because the sub-requirement can be seen as *manually* traced.

 **Example:**

 ```